HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 *Generally yes*.
 People can say whatever they want without repercussions.
 Just don’t expect the system to amplify their voices if they say something unfavorable or nazi-like.
+The state also offers everyone a voluntary and customizable option to block other people's offensive / irrational / false / hate speech online.
+What is considered offensive / irrational / false / hate speech is determined for each citizen at the state's discretion, though the reasoning and the block list is transparent.
+This is completely optional.

 #### Right to vote